-Undergraduate admission.
+Undergraduate Admission.
 Undergraduate admission to the School of Theatre and Dance is a two-step process, with review at institutional (TTU) and unit (Theatre and Dance) levels.
 The institutional admission is based on academic performance as outlined in the Undergraduate Admissions section of this catalog.
-At the unit level, the School of Theatre and Dance requires an audition (for the B.A. in Dance, B.F.A. in Dance, B.F.A. in Theatre Arts with a concentration in Acting, and the BFA in Theatre Arts with a concentration in Musical Theatre), and a portfolio and interview (for the B.F.A. in Theatre Arts with a concentration in Design/Technology).
+At the unit level, the School of Theatre and Dance requires an audition (for the BA in Dance, BFA in Theatre Arts with a concentration in Acting, and the BFA in Theatre Arts with a concentration in Musical Theatre), a portfolio and interview (for the BFA in Theatre Arts with a concentration in Design/Technology), and submission of a resume (for the BA in Theatre Arts).
 Undergraduate admissions procedures for the School of Theatre and Dance are listed at www.depts.ttu.edu/theatreanddance/students/index.php.

 - For studio-based courses, a standard of 30 in-class contact hours per credit hour per term is employed.
 Further, non-contact hour time expectations for out-of-class student activity typically range from 20 to 30 hours per credit hour per term.